email discomfort

 (because an appointment is a promise, so a broken appointment is a broken promise,

-and a broken promise is a degradation of the person the appointment first belonged to.)
+and a broken promise is a degradation of the person the appointment belongs to.)

 And what if that time slot stays open?